fniessink/toisto/docs/software.md

 }
 ```

-The diffent degrees of comparison are considered *subconcepts* of the main concept.
-Each subconcept gets its own key that can be used to refer to the subconcept, see the section on [concept relationships](#concept-relationships) below.
-In the example above, the positive degree gets `big/positive degree` as key, the comparitive degree `big/comparitive degree`, and the superlative degree `big/superlative degree`.

 ### Sentence forms

 When the topic file contains both the declarative and the interrogative form of a sentence, Toisto can generate quizzes to change one into the other.
 Sentence forms are specified as follows: